flhofer/dell_TB16_firmware/README.md

 $ fwupdtool install-blob <bin-file>
 ```

 It will prompt you to select the correct device to flash.
-Be sure to select `Cable` with `Cable_xxx.bin` and vice versa.
+Select `Cable` with `Cable_xxx.bin` and vice versa.

 ### Flashing the ASMedia USB Controller